-Membership - Club Constitution - new from 10th Dec 2018
+Membership - Club Constitution - effective from 8th Dec 2020

 HEMEL HEMPSTEAD MODEL FLYING CLUB CONSTITUTION

-Words of masculine gender should be taken to include the feminine gender unless the context indicates otherwise.
+Words of masculine gender should be taken to include all gender unless the context indicates otherwise.

 1. The club shall be called Hemel Hempstead Model Flying Club (HHMFC) and will be affiliated to the British Model Flying Association (BMFA) until voted otherwise by a majority vote of those present at a General Meeting.